sina-mansour/neural-identity/README.md

 - The high-resolution uniqueness maps are in: `./data/uniqueness/High resolution`
 - The atlas-level uniqueness maps generated from Glasser and Gordon atlas are in: `./data/uniqueness/glasser` and `./data/uniqueness/gordon` respectively
 - The holistic approach (high-resolution maps averaged on atlases) can be found in: `./data/uniqueness/Holistic mean`

 ---

+### High-resolution connectomes

+All the individual high-resolution connectomes produced with our pipeline could be accessed in our [publicly accessible S3 bucket](https://swift.rc.nectar.org.au/v1/AUTH_ee5989f4c9184ea29012bb124cd3dff0/connectome_storage/index.html).
+The directory structure is similar to the HCP directory structure.

+---

+### Functional connectivity sparsifier

+We utilized a sparse mask generated from the group average dense functional connectivity for sparsification of individual connectomes.
+The binary mask can be found in `./data/sparse_mask/functional_sparse_mask_1%_density.npz`.
+This is saved sparse matrix that can be loaded using [scipy.sparse.load_npz](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.sparse.load_npz.html).

+---